percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/docs/installation/compiling_xtrabackup.md

 Percona Xtrabackup requires GCC version 5.3 or higher.
-If the version of GCC installed on your system is lower then you may need to install and enable [the Developer Toolset 7](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7/) on `RPM`-based distributions to make sure that you use the latest GCC compiler and development tools.
+If the version of GCC installed on your system is lower then you may need to install and enable [the Developer Toolset](https://developers.redhat.com/products/developertoolset/overview) on `RPM`-based distributions to make sure that you use the latest GCC compiler and development tools.
 Then, install `cmake` and other
 dependencies: